 Tellingly, we found evidence of associations of clinical parameters with FT4 in the absence of an association with subclinical thyroid dysfunction per se as currently diagnosed [38, 54, 60, 66].
-One of these papers [38] also showed correlations with TSH.
+One of these papers also showed correlations with TSH[38].

 There was a consistent as well as a strong association of clinical parameters with FT4 levels.
-Correlations of FT4 and TSH levels with clinical parameters were concordant in terms of being in the opposite directions (e.g. AF is associated with a high thyroid state- with higher FT4 levels and lower TSH levels).
+Correlations of FT4 and TSH levels with clinical parameters were concordant in terms of being in the opposite directions (e.g. atrial fibrillation is associated with a high thyroid state- with higher FT4 levels and lower TSH levels).
 Any discordance only occurred when the clinical parameter was associated with both relatively high and low thyroid states (e.g. death).
 In such a situation there might be an association with both high FT4 and high TSH levels.
 We found T3/FT3 level correlations with fewer parameters and that T3 and FT3 were interchangeable.
 Although T3/FT3 levels seemed to correlate better than TSH levels, and as well as FT4 levels, with clinical parameters some of these correlations were, as previously mentioned, incongruous or paradoxical, i.e. they appeared in studies where the direction of association was aberrant as compared with other studies [45], or were in the same direction as simultaneous correlations with TSH levels [34, 45].
 These results were suggestive of reverse causation (see Discussion).
 Overall, T3 measurement added little to the assessment based on FT4 levels.
 We found FT3 and T3 levels correlated similarly with clinical parameters.

 Formal meta-analysis of our data confirmed the superiority of correlations with thyroid hormone levels (FT4, T3 and FT3) as compared to TSH levels.
 The results of the statistical modelling of the significance of the papers' analysis were